Jason David Frank: Power Rangers 30th Anniversary Reunion

 On January 17, 2023, the first footage of Mighty Morphin Power Rangers: Once & Always was released on YouTube, showing the original Green Ranger.
 This prompted speculation that Frank was reprising the role again, and that his denials on social media were part of a disinformation campaign.
 On March 6, the YouTube channel MrWeenieProductions posted audio recorded from a livestream from the Bat in the Sun channel, run by a friend of Frank's.
 This friend had stated that Frank declined to participate in the reunion due to an alleged history of lies, broken promises, and uncredited idea theft by Hasbro and Saban.

+Final Works

+Frank's movie, Legend of the White Dragon, was posthumously released on August 28, 2026, which also happened to be National Power Rangers Day.
+The project which was crowdfunded using Kickstarter, Frank helped write, produce, and act as the lead in the film.
+His daughter, Jenna Frank, promoted the film on her Instagram account stating this was one of her dad's biggest dreams.